 Another moving moment in the ceremony was when I gave the background to the names the couple chose for my nephew.
 They were family names which carried a lot of history.
 In invoking them, we all became powerfully aware of the rich past that lay behind this child and the equally rich future that lay before him, all that life, all those possibilities.

 The ceremony ended on a wonderfully light-hearted note with a rendition of ‘The Bare Necessities’ from The Jungle Book.
-Everyone joined in with enthusiasm.
+We all sang along with enthusiasm.
 Later, as we ate a meal with equal enthusiasm, people kept saying to me, ‘You should become a celebrant for a living.’

 A thunderclap went off in my head, a shouted yes that reverberated through my brain.
 I could help people celebrate the greatest moments of their lives, give shape to the emotions they were feeling, bring meaning into their lives.
 ‘You know what?’
 I said.
 ‘I think I will become a celebrant.’

 I deliver baby naming ceremonies that are brimming with love, joy and laughter.